Bohdan-Toyvo/goit-js-hw-02/README.md

 # my-first-project-js

-This is my first task by js
+This is my second task by js